Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Specify last risk assessment and/or give examples of health and safety risk reports and actions taken.
+• Specify last risk assessment and/or give examples of health and safety risk reports.

 5.A.3.2 The provider documents and reports to management all occupational accidents, injuries, and illnesses.
 The results are disaggregated by gender and by position: Minimum frequency: annually.

-In addition to conducting risk assessment, management should investigate and document any accidents, injuries or diseases, and analyze results by gender.
-Tracking work related accidents, injuries or diseases is important but few providers do it unless the national regulations require it.
-It is important to record and analyze these findings by gender and position to understand if one gender or position is disproportionately affected.
-The focus should be on ensuring safety at work and how the provider takes steps to create a safe work environment for all workers regardless of position or gender.
+In addition to conducting employees’ health and safety risk assessment, providers should investigate and document any accidents, injuries or diseases related to work and analyze results by gender.
+This tracking is important, but few providers do it unless the national labor regulations require it.
+It is important to record and analyze these findings by gender and position to understand if some category of employees is disproportionately affected.
+The focus should be on ensuring safety at work and how providers take steps to create a safe work environment for all employees.

 Scoring guidance